Constrained percolation, Ising model and XOR Ising model on planar lattices: Proof of and

 \begin{proof}The fact that $p_{u,2}^w\leq p_{u,2}^f$ follows from \Cref{pd2}.

 Now we prove that $p_{u,1}\leq p_{u,2}^w$.
 Note that the following stochastic monotonicity result holds:

 by (4.1) of \cite{RS01}.

-Let $\sA_1$ be the event that there exists a unique infinite cluster in the random cluster configuration in $\LL_2$.
-By ergodicity of $WRC_{p,2}$ and $WRC_{p,1}$ and the monotonicity of $WRC_{p,2}(\sA_1)$ and $WRC_{p,1}(\sA_1)$ with respect to $p$, to show that $p_{u,1}\leq p_{u,2}^{w}$, it suffices to show that whenever $WRC_{p,2}(\sA_1)=1$, then $WRC_{p,1}(\sA_1)=1$.
+Let $\mathcal{F}_1$ be the event that there exists a unique infinite cluster in the random cluster configuration in $\LL_2$.
+By ergodicity of $WRC_{p,2}$ and $WRC_{p,1}$ and the monotonicity of $WRC_{p,2}(\mathcal{F}_1)$ and $WRC_{p,1}(\mathcal{F}_1)$ with respect to $p$, to show that $p_{u,1}\leq p_{u,2}^{w}$, it suffices to show that whenever $WRC_{p,2}(\mathcal{F}_1)=1$, then $WRC_{p,1}(\mathcal{F}_1)=1$.

-Let $\sA_{1,0}\subset \sA_1$ be the event that there exists a unique infinite cluster $\tau$ in the random cluster configuration on $\LL_2$; moreover, let $\xi\in \{0,1\}^{V(\LL_2)}$ be the site configuration obtained by assigning the state 1 to all the vertices in $\tau$, and the state 0 to all the vertices not in $\tau$; then there exists no infinite 0-cluster in $\xi$.
+Let $\mathcal{F}_{1,0}\subset \mathcal{F}_1$ be the event consisting of all the configurations in which both of the following two cases occur \begin{itemize} \item there exists a unique infinite cluster $\tau$ in the random cluster configuration on $\LL_2$; and \item let $\xi\in \{0,1\}^{V(\LL_2)}$ be the site configuration obtained by assigning the state 1 to all the vertices in $\tau$, and the state 0 to all the vertices not in $\tau$; then there exists no infinite 0-cluster in $\xi$. \end{itemize}

-By \Cref{sz}, if $WRC_{p,2}(\sA_1)=1$, then $WRC_{p,2}(\sA_{1,0})=1$.
-Since $\sA_{1,0}$ is an increasing event, by (\ref{st21}) we have $WRC_{p,2}(\sA_{1,0})=1$, then $WRC_{p,1}(\sA_{1,0})=1$.
-Since $\sA_{1,0}\subset \sA_1$, we have $WRC_{p,1}(\sA_1)=1$.
+By \Cref{sz}, if $WRC_{p,2}(\mathcal{F}_1)=1$, then $WRC_{p,2}(\mathcal{F}_{1,0})=1$.
+Since $\mathcal{F}_{1,0}$ is an increasing event, by (\ref{st21}) we have $WRC_{p,2}(\mathcal{F}_{1,0})=1$, then $WRC_{p,1}(\mathcal{F}_{1,0})=1$.
+Since $\mathcal{F}_{1,0}\subset \mathcal{F}_1$, we have $WRC_{p,1}(\mathcal{F}_1)=1$.
 This completes the proof. \end{proof}

 \begin{lemma} Let $\LL_2$ be a vertex-transitive, triangular tiling of the hyperbolic plane such that each vertex has degree $n\geq 7$.
-Consider Conditions (a) (b) (c) (d) in \Cref{ipl} II.
+Consider the following Conditions (a),(b),(c) and (d) in Part II of \Cref{ipl}.
 We have

 where $A\Rightarrow B$ means that if $A$ holds, then $B$ holds. \end{lemma}

 \begin{proof}The statement $(b)\Rightarrow (a)$ follows from Theorem 4.1 of \cite{RS01}.

 The fact that $(c)\Rightarrow (a)$ follows from Theorem 3.2 (v) of \cite{HJL02}; while the fact that $(c)\Rightarrow (b)$ follows from Theorem 4.1 and Lemma 6.4 of \cite{LS99}.